risingwavelabs/risingwave-docs-legacy/docs/dev/code-python.md

 ## Create a materialized view

-The code in this section creates a materialized view `counter`, and queries all materialized views in the database.
+The code in this section creates a materialized view `counter` to capture the latest total distance and duration..

 ```python
 import psycopg2